jflex-de/jflex/tex/porting-and-parsers.md

 stored as `public static int` constants in the generated parser class.
 They are used as in the `NL` token above.
 Finally, for some tokens, a semantic value may have to be communicated to the parser.
-The `NUM` rule demonstrates that bit.
+The `NUM` rule demonstrates how.

-A matching BYacc/J parser specification could look like this:
+A matching BYacc/J parser specification would look like this:

     %{
       import java.io.*;